athostha/tmuxcontrols/README.md

 let $tmuxcommand = 'pytest' 			" runs command without argument.

+let $size_vertical = 23				" size of the new vertical pane

+let $size_horizontal = 38			" size of the new horizontal pane

 ### mapping commands
 nmap çç :call Runtmux_horizontal()<CR><CR> 	" Opens new pane horizontally and runs script.